-Whether you are starting your degree midyear or already enrolled and looking for a new place to live - most of our student residences have rooms available for mid-year move-ins.
-There are options to live on-campus, near the beach or in the city, in a single or shared apartment, either catered or not.
+Whether you are starting your degree in 2022 or are already enrolled and looking for a new place to live while you study, UOW student accommodation is a great option.
+We are confident you will find a residence to meet your needs with options to live on-campus or near the beach in a single or shared apartment, either catered or not.
 We also offer residences specifically suited to mature-age and postgraduate students.

 Living in student accommodation

 As a city filled with students (just like you), Wollongong is the perfect place to start your future.
 Many students say one of the best parts of the university experience is living on campus.
 You'll become part of an instant community, make new friends before you start your classes, and have access to all the services and support you need to be happy and succeed at uni.Apply now and move in mid-year